Statistical Process Control - SPC

 - Assess stability (is the process predictable?)

-- Compare machines and equipment to Continuous Improve and make good decision when investing in new machines
+- Compare machines and equipment to Continuously Improve and make good decision when investing in new machines

-- Evaluate the effect of improvement work (has the center and / or variation of the process changed?)
+- Evaluate the effect of improvements (has the center and / or variation of the process changed?)